- Getting needed medical care >>

 - The people at greatest risk of severe illness are those with underlying conditions and the elderly.

-The best way to control the spread of COVID-19 is to restrict your interactions with other people.
+The best way to control the spread of COVID-19 is to restrict your interactions with other people and wear a mask in public places.
 This applies particularly to people at higher risk of severe illness: people over 60 years of age; people with underlying health conditions including heart disease, lung disease or diabetes; people with weakened immune systems; and pregnant women.

 If you are experiencing flu-like or respiratory symptoms: